rolindroy/devops-bootstrap/README.md

   Make sure that all the login process are completed.
 If you are not able to see the jenkins job in the server please reload configuration from disk.

+  Step 1: Restart jenkins from terminal `sudo service jenkins restart`

+  Step 2: Reload configuration from disk.

   ![alt tag](https://raw.githubusercontent.com/rolindroy/devops-bootstrap/master/ImageContent/reload.jpg)

   once the configuration is reloaded, You could able to see the sample job here.

   ![alt tag](https://raw.githubusercontent.com/rolindroy/devops-bootstrap/master/ImageContent/job.png)

+  Once the build is successful, You can access the web application `http://<IP_Address>:8080/CounterWebApp/`

 ## License